howonlee/mertonon/essays/gantt.md

-The doom lurking in Gantt charts - with alternative
+The doom lurking in schedules - with alternative
 ---

 ### lamo ai pic of gothic ass pictures or like press gangs